EastCoastProduct/homepage/src/technologies/javascript.md

 layout: technology.ejs
 ---

-At East Coast Product, we <3 efficiency and getting our clients to solutions as quickly as possible. <a href="https://www.javascript.com/">JavaScript</a> is the best tool for the job, in our opinion.
-We believe that JavaScript builds the best future-forward applications that scale with the modern web.
+We believe <a href="https://www.javascript.com/">JavaScript</a> is the best tool for getting our clients to solutions as quickly as possible.
+It allows us to build the best future-forward applications that scale with the modern web.
 Why?
 Well, tons of large tech companies support and use JavaScript, like Microsoft, Facebook, Google, Accenture, and many others.
-It’s fast.
-It’s agile.
-It has a large ecosystem and community of support.
-It’s scalable.
-By focusing on mastering vanilla JavaScript, we are able to move efficiently into other JS technologies like React.js and Node.js.
-We could go on and on about JavaScript’s merits, but that’s what happens when you have a crush...
+It’s fast, agile, and has a robust ecosystem and network of support.
+By focusing on mastering JavaScript, we’re also able to move efficiently into related technologies like React and Node.

 ## Projects we've used it on